ANZICS CTG Endorsed Study

 Mega-ROX is a series of multicentre, multinational, randomised, parallel-group, registry-embedded clinical trials nested within an overall 40,000-patient trial sample.

-That a conservative approach to oxygen therapy will reduce mortality compared to a liberal approach.
+Our study hypothesis is that a conservative approach to oxygen therapy will reduce mortality compared to a liberal approach.
 However, we anticipate heterogeneity of treatment response and hypothesise that in patients with acute brain pathologies (other than hypoxic brain injuries) and patients with sepsis that liberal oxygen will reduce mortality compared with conservative oxygen.

 Reference